fwitte/chp_orc/README.md

 value.
 The evaporation temperature/pressure inside the orc power cycle is then calculated based on the heat demand specification in the input file.
-The relationship between design heat demand and evaporation pressure as well as power generation is show in the figure below.
+The relationship between design heat demand and evaporation pressure as well as power generation is shown in the figure below.
 The lake pump is controlled in a way, that temperature increase in the condenser is 10 °C at all times.
 That means that the lake water mass flow changes with the power production of the ORC power cycle.
-The design parameters of the cycle a are listed in the table below the figure.
+The design parameters of the cycle are listed in the table below the figure.
 The remaining design parameters are controlled with the input file (see Usage section).